GT-McDowell-Lab/PyCAC/docs/chapter3/input.md

 Note that most of these files do not have the format that suits the CAC simulation.

+The EAM formulation for force is provided [here](../chapter8/eam.md).

 ### LJ potential

 The LJ formulation for potential energy is